MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-minimal-spa/includes/2-design-front-end.md

 ### Data binding and state management

-In order to have effiient component rendering, you need to plan state management.
+In order to have efficient component rendering, you need to plan state management.
 State management is the process of managing the data that's used by your components.

-There are state management systems that you can use, such as Redux, but for simpler apps such as this Pizza, you can also use the built-in React state management system.
+There are state management systems that you can use, such as Redux, but for simpler apps such as this training module's _Pizza app_, you can also use the built-in React state management system.
 The built-in system is called `useState`, and it's a hook that you can use in your components.
-Hooks are functions that you can use in your components to add functionality.
+Hooks are functions that you can use in your components which _hook into_ the life cycle of components to add functionality.
 The `useState` hook allows you to create state variables that you can use in your components.

 To manage state for the Pizza app, create a parent component, _Pizza_, then use a child component, _PizzaList_, to display the list of pizzas.
 The _PizzaList_ component will need to be able to add a pizza to the list, so it will need to send a message to the _Pizza_ component.
 The _Pizza_ component will then update the list of pizzas, and send the updated list back to the _PizzaList_ component.
 The _PizzaList_ component will then rerender with the updated list of pizzas.